 So, what is the easiest, most cost-effective route to consider that also minimizes legal risk?
 The truth is, before you spend money on an online filing service, it's best to consult with a trademark attorney working with clients in Calgary, Alberta.

 At Sausser Summers, PC, our experienced trademark attorneys can help you understand the trademark process step by step.
-We can even help with U.S. trademark filing, U.S. trademark responses, and U.S. trademark renewals at a price you can actually afford.
+We can even help with CA trademark filing, CA trademark responses, and CA trademark renewals at a price you can actually afford.
 That way, you can make an informed decision regarding your business without having to break the bank.

 Hiring an attorney can be a daunting task, but at Sausser Summers, PC, our goal is to make the process as simple and seamless as possible for you.
 That's why we offer a straightforward checkout service.
 First, you choose your flat fee trademark service and fill out a short questionnaire.
 Then, we will contact you within 24 hours to discuss the details of our service.
 From there, one of our experienced trademark attorneys will get to work on your behalf.

 Using a trademark attorney for filing in Calgary, Alberta, can significantly increase your chances of a successful registration.
-The U.S. government recommends hiring a trademark attorney to help with your application, and our team of trademark lawyers is dedicated to meeting your needs.
+The CA government recommends hiring a trademark attorney to help with your application, and our team of trademark lawyers is dedicated to meeting your needs.
 In fact, we help ensure your application is filed correctly the first time so you can get on with your life and avoid legal risks.

 At Sausser Summers, PC, we work closely with our clients to understand their needs and provide them with sound professional advice.
 We never offer incomplete services, such as simply filing for registration, because that would leave you open to legal risks.
 You can rely on us to handle your intellectual property matters, and our flat fee services can help protect your business in a simple, straightforward, and affordable way.
 It's really that simple.

-In terms of filing a U.S. trademark, we provide an easy three-step process to protect your intellectual property:
+In terms of filing a CA trademark, we provide an easy three-step process to protect your intellectual property:

 1. You provide your trademark info to our team via an online form.

 2. Our team performs a comprehensive trademark search.
-This search ensures that no other marks will prevent you from registering your trademark in the U.S. Once performed, we'll send you a legal opinion letter that details our findings.
+This search ensures that no other marks will prevent you from registering your trademark in the CA Once performed, we'll send you a legal opinion letter that details our findings.

-3. Sausser Summers, PC, files your U.S. trademark application.
+3. Sausser Summers, PC, files your CA trademark application.
 We are then listed as your Attorney of Record on file.
 From there, we'll provide ongoing updates regarding the status of your trademark as it works through the registration process.

 The bottom line?
 At Sausser Summers, PC, we give both new and seasoned business owners an easy, efficient, cost-effective way to protect the one asset that sets them apart from others: their name.